Pylons/pyramid/docs/narr/hooks.rst

 value of ``None``.

 Response callbacks are called in the order they're added (first-to-most-recently-added).
-All response callbacks are called *after* the :class:`pyramid.interfaces.INewResponse` event is sent.
+All response callbacks are called *after* the :class:`pyramid.events.NewResponse` event is sent.
 Errors raised by response callbacks are not handled specially.
 They will be propagated to the caller of the :mod:`pyramid` router application.

 A response callback has a lifetime of a *single* request.
-If you want a response callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`pyramid.interfaces.INewRequest` event).
+If you want a response callback to happen as the result of *every* request, you must re-register the callback into every new request (perhaps within a subscriber of a :class:`pyramid.events.NewRequest` event).

 .. _using_finished_callbacks: